tejanium/vscode-branch-review/README.md

 - Edit: Click edit button on existing comments
 - Delete: Click delete button to remove comments
 - Multiple comments per file are supported

+### File Operations

+**Opening Files:**
+- Click on any filename to open/focus it in VS Code editor
+- Files open in preview mode with focus for immediate editing

+**Copying File Paths:**
+- Click the copy button next to filenames
+- File path is copied to clipboard with visual confirmation

 ### 🔍 Searching Within Diffs